zynksoftware/Zynk-Workflow/_docs/webCRM-Connector/Exporting-Persons-From-webCRM.md

 ### Include Field Metadata
 _Required_
 Set to true to include names of custom fields in the output XML.

-### Main Person Settings > Export Main Person
-_Required_
-Set to true to include the details of the main person of the organisation in the output XML.

-### Main Person Settings > Filter Field
-_Required_
-The field from the Person table to use when searching for the main person, defaults to `CheckMark10`.

-### Main Person Settings > Export Main Person
-_Required_
-The value in the Person table to use when searching for the main person, defaults to `true`.

 ### Page Size
 _Required_